Ways to Plug In

 More Info

-The United Methodist Women/United Women in Faith have a long standing history in doing mission work.
+United Women in Faith (formerly UMW) have a long standing history in doing mission work.
 From making baby caps to collecting health kits, United Methodist Women are constantly mission minded in the their fellowship.
 The UMW also hosts district studies, an annual unit brunch, and supports a reading program for its members.

 Remember UMW/UWF is for you!